COVID-19 CONSIDERATIONS by ROCKY MOUNTAIN SHOW JUMPING – RETURN TO SPORT

 Practice fences will be 2m apart.

-Horses will not be limited in the warm up or hacking arena’s.
+Horses will be limited in the warm up to 10 riders.
 Please avoid walking closely side by side another rider in any ring or on the grounds.

 Course Maps will be available to view through the RMSJ APP (free to download) to avoid congestion at the Course Board.